AlexBaluhtin/TestSearchPhotos/README.md

 ## About project:

 I had to make a screen with random photos from the internet.
 Photo description screen, where you can add to favorites or remove from favorites.
-And the screen of the list of favorite photos, from which it is also possible to go to the detailed description of the photo
+And the screen of the list of favorite photos, from which it is also possible to go to the detailed description of the photo.
+To keep the code clean, I used a framework SwiftLint

 ### API